UNICORE-EU/uftp-docs/source/admin-docs/uftpd/uftpd-manual.rst

       tar -xvf unicore-uftpd-<release>.tar.gz

 3. Check file permissions.
 All files should be readable by the user
-   specified as ``USER_NAME`` in ``conf/uftpd.conf``.
+   specified as ``USER_NAME`` in :file:`conf/uftpd.conf`.
 For example:

    .. code:: text

       export USER_NAME=unicore

-   Please ensure that the user ``unicore`` exists, or change it to your
+   Ensure that the user ``unicore`` exists, or change it to your
-   current user if you prefer to run the UFTPD server under your own
+   current user if you prefer to run the UFTPD server under your
-   account.
-The start/stop and status scripts in the ``bin`` directory as well as all subdirectories should also be executable for this user.
+   own account.
+The scripts in ``bin`` and all subdirectories
+   should also be executable for this user.

-4. Edit ``conf/uftpd-ssl.conf`` to use the test keystore and truststore:
+4. Edit :file:`conf/uftpd-ssl.conf` to use the provided test keystore
+   and truststore:

    .. code:: text